 Materials & Quality

 I've never met a Dan Clark headphone that isn't comfortable.
 And while comfort is subjective, I do think Dan Clark has done a better-than-average job in this regard.
 Dan himself has often said that if a headphone isn't comfortable enough for long listening sessions, then the design is flawed.
 I've never met a Dan Clark headphone that isn't comfortable.
 And while comfort is subjective, I do think Dan Clark has done a better-than-average job in this regard.
 Dan himself has often said that if a headphone isn't comfortable enough for long listening sessions, then the design is flawed.
 All of Dan Clark’s high-end headphones are built by hand in the company’s San Diego headquarters.

 At 418g, the Expanse is relatively lightweight.
 It's no 290g ETHER 2, but it's comfortably under a pound.
-It's an aluminum construction, with the NiTiNol nickel-titanium headband that is known for keeping its shape.
+It's an aluminum and carbon fiber construction, with the NiTiNol nickel-titanium headband that is known for keeping its shape.
 The head strap features an ergonomic design that spreads weight evenly across the head.
 The strap is quilted for comfort and heat reduction.

 The Expanse features a redesigned headband that was introduced on the Stealth.
 Instead of a mechanical slider, it's an auto-adjusting suspended strap design.
 This allows the strap to move freely and adapt to your head size and shape.

 The ear cups on the Expanse are the same teardrop-shape found on the AEON and the Stealth, with the cups on the Expanse and the Stealth being larger than the AEON cups.
 The Expanse uses composite synthetic suede and protein-leather on the ear pads.